open-contracting/deploy/docs/index.rst

 Deployment Guides
 -----------------

-If you need to perform a specific deployment task, read the relevant how-to guide.
+If you need to perform a specific deployment task, follow the relevant how-to guide.

 .. toctree::
    :maxdepth: 2